What is PGT-A and PGT-M?

 - Reduce the time to pregnancy

-PGT requires embryo biopsy, the removal of either a single or a small number of cells from a growing embryo.
-This procedure can be performed on day 3 of an IVF cycle after egg retrieval, or more commonly, on days 5-7 when embryos reach the blastocyst stage of development.
+PGT requires embryo biopsy, the removal of a small number of cells from the TE.
+The procedure is most commonly performed on days 5-6 when embryos reach the blastocyst stage of development.

 The Spectrum embryo testing process is completed in conjunction with an IVF cycle: